... Skip to main content

 Police often seize electronic devices during voyeurism investigations.
 Defence counsel may challenge unlawful searches or seizures under the Canadian Charter of Rights and Freedoms, potentially excluding evidence.

-What You Do Next is Crucial for Your Defence
+What You Do Next Is Crucial for Your Defence

 A voyeurism charge is serious, but it is also defensible.
 The initial steps you take after being arrested or learning of an investigation are absolutely critical to the outcome of your case.